fractrade-xyz/fractrade-docs/docs/fracscore.md

 ## Idea 2: The FRAC Score: A Dynamic Loyalty Measurement System

-Our second idea, which we currently use, is called the **FRAC score** and the basic idea is to measure FRAC holders loyalty through multiple weighted factors.
+Our second idea, which we currently use, is called the FRAC score and the basic idea is to measure FRAC holders loyalty through multiple weighted factors.
 Unlike traditional fixed balance requirements, this system creates a more equitable and flexible environment for all participants.
 You can find an example implementation here in our Github.

 Hint: This purpose of this article is to explain the idea.
 The numbers might and details might change and will be documented on our official website fractrade.xyz.

 **The FRAC Score is our solution to make token-based platform access fairer for everyone.
 Instead of requiring users to hold a fixed amount of tokens, which can become very expensive as token prices rise, we measure how loyal and engaged our token holders are through different factors.**

-## The FRAC Score Solution

-The FRAC Score is a dynamic loyalty measurement system that considers multiple factors to determine platform access and rewards.

 To be included in the FRAC Score system, a wallet needs to show basic engagement with our platform.
 This means:
 - Holding at least 100 FRAC tokens